SunsetFi/suntime-js/README.md

 - Destructuring
 - Spread operators (internal array and object instances only).
 - ECMAScript Modules
+  - Exports
   - Importing from external APIs
-  - Importing from additional code string sources
+  - Importing from other sandboxed modules
-  - Exports

 ### Notable things not (yet) supported